 Freezing Your TransUnion Credit Report

 The fastest way to freeze your TransUnion credit report for free is online.
 You’ll start the process by providing your personal information to create an online TransUnion account.
-After your account is created, you’ll verify your identity, and then you’ll have the option to freeze your credit report.
-Unlike the other two credit bureaus, TransUnion only requests the last four digits of your Social Security number, which can offer a little more security.
+After your account is created, you’ll verify your identity, and you’ll have the option to freeze your credit report.
+Make sure you have your Social Security number on hand, as TransUnion will ask for it.

 Alternatively, you can call TransUnion at (888)-909-8872 to freeze your credit report.
 You might go this route if you don’t want to provide your information over the internet, or if you’d prefer not to create a TransUnion account.